vfcash/VFC-Core/README.md

 If you are running a full node then consider also installing NGINX + PHP-FPM and copying the server-www files into the /var/www/html directory; https://github.com/vfcash/RELEASES/raw/master/server-www.zip

+Doing so will allow other users in the network a method of finding and donating rewards to you.
+It comes with a basic web-wallet that can be expanded upon and will allow users to make transactions via your node which is good for your reward rating.

 **Windows Install Instructions (Full Node & Client Wallet):**